dlefebvre614/Simplon-Symfony_5.3.3-mySupport/README.md

 symfony new mySupport --version=5.3 –full

-ISSUE #2 : templates clean, darkly et sbadmin in branch template
+ISSUE #2 : templates clean, darkly et sb-admin and model static in branch template

+ISSUE #3 : Factorization and twigs in branch twig